bookingcom/ml-quality-model/docs/schemas.md

 ## For characteristics
  - Definition of the characteristic.
  - Why is this characteristic important?
- - A structure that puts together all the sub-characteristics

 ## For sub-characteristics
  - Definition of the attribute
  - Why is this attribute important?
- - Relationship to other sub-characteristics
  - Fulfilled Example